What does a mental health coach do

 Some terminology used to label mental illness is too casually used, which can be confusing.
 For example, it’s common to hear people say things like:

 What escapes most of us is just how excessive and persistent the symptoms need to be before they are considered symptoms of a mental illness by the counseling industry.
-The symptoms need to be excessive and persistent.
-To be considered mentally ill, symptoms must interfere with your ability to function, according to medical authorities such as the Mayo Clinic:
+To be considered mentally ill, one’s symptoms must interfere with their ability to function.

 Mental illnesses, also called mental health disorders, refer to a wide range of mental health conditions — disorders that affect your mood, thinking, and behavior.
 Examples of mental illness include depression, anxiety disorders, schizophrenia, eating disorders, and addictive behaviors.